coderedcorp/coderedcms/docs/getting_started/tutorial07.rst

     About us page with cancer Classifier selected.

-Notice that, Only pages with the correct classifier show up.
-What a powerful tool!
+Notice that, only pages with the correct classifier show up.
 If you were to publish a new page with the selected classifier this page will automatically update with the new post.
-Also take a look at the advanced settings for the latest pages block.
+Take a look at the advanced settings for the latest pages block.
 There are different templates you can use for displaying article pages.

 Using Classifiers on an Article Landing Page
 --------------------------------------------

 You can also use Classifiers on an Article Landing Page.
-If we go to the "What's New at CRX-Pharma" page and look at the Layout tab in editor mode, we can see our Classifiers in the **Show Child Pages** setting.
+If we go to the "What's New at CRX-Pharma" page and look at the **Layout** tab in editor mode, we can see our Classifiers in the **Show Child Pages** setting.
 If we only wanted to show press releases for that pages we can select that option.
-For now we we keep it as is.
+For now keep it as is.

 .. note::
     If you're coming from WordPress, you can think of Classifiers as equivalent to WordPress Categories and Classifier Terms as equivalent to WordPress Taxonomies.

 For more info on classifiers, see: :doc:`/features/snippets/classifiers`.

 About Us Page Layout
 --------------------

 For the rest of this section we can just take a few minutes and build out the "About Us" page.
-This gives us a chance to demonstrate that you can add content blocks above blocks already on the page.
+This gives us a chance to demonstrate how to add content blocks above blocks already on the page.

 * Find the **Responsive Grid Row** block in the editing screen.